oomlout/oomlout_oomp_builder/navigation/electronic/capacitor/6_3_mm_diameter_5_4_mm_tall/electrolytic/220_micro_farad/10_volt/part/readme.md

-# Electronic Capacitor 6 3 Mm Diameter 5 4 Mm Tall Electrolytic 220 Micro Farad 10 Volt
+# Electronic Capacitor 6 3 mm Diameter 5 4 mm Tall Electrolytic 220 Micro Farad 10 Volt

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base